scala/scala3/docs/docs/reference/experimental/cc.md

 ## Capture Checking of Classes

-The principles for capture checking closures also applies to classes.
+The principles for capture checking closures also apply to classes.
 For instance, consider:
 ```scala
 class Logger(using fs: FileSystem):
   def log(s: String): Unit = ... summon[FileSystem] ...